antfu/nuxt-mcp/packages/vite-plugin-mcp/README.md

 Then the MCP server will be available at `http://localhost:5173/__mcp/sse`.

+- If you are using VSCode, create a `.vscode/mcp.json` file in your project root, this plugin will automatically update it for you.
-If you are using Cursor, create a `.cursor/mcp.json` file in your project root, this plugin will automatically update it for you.
+- If you are using Cursor, create a `.cursor/mcp.json` file in your project root, this plugin will automatically update it for you.

 ## Sponsors